portsoc/iArsenic/preprocessing/README.md

 # iArsenic Data Preprocessing

-## Requirements
+## Requirements on input data files

 * Ensure the csv headers are as follows (**Case matters!**):
   * `Division,District,Upazila,Union,Mouza,Depth,Arsenic`

 ## How to Use It

+When the input data or the processing model is updated (see also the last sections in this page), you should do this:

-* Run ./cli/produce-aggregate-data-files.js
+* Run `./cli/produce-aggregate-data-files.js`
-  * This will parse the csv file (using load-data.js)
+  * This will parse the csv file (using `load-data.js`)
-    * If no file path is provided, it will use the default files in ../data/
+    * If no file path is provided, it will use the default files in `../data/`
-  * Produces geographical hierarchy data
+  * Produces geographical hierarchy data `dropdown-data.js`
   * Model-specific pre-processor will:
-    * Describe model-specific data structure
-    * Prepare the aggregate data from the output of load-data.js (described below)
+    * Prepare the aggregate data from the output of `load-data.js` (described below)
-  * Puts a copy of <modelid>-estimator.js in ./docs/estimator.js
+  * Puts a copy of `<modelid>-estimator.js` in `./docs/estimator.js`
-  * Puts a copy of the geographical hierarchy in ./docs/dropdown-data.js
+  * Puts a copy of the geographical hierarchy in `./docs/dropdown-data.js`
+* Commit the changes in `docs/` and push to GitHub to deploy (if appropriate)

 ## Models

 1. original model from R scripts
    * Black is safe
    * over 150m deep is safe
    * wells shallower than 90m decided by median
    * wells 90-150m deep decided by mean
    * too few wells => get wells from bigger administrative region
 2. ~~skipped~~
 3. using only median
    * Black is safe
    * 0-90m, 90-150m, 150m+ decided by median
    * too few wells => get wells from bigger administrative region
 4. more stratification
    * Black is safe
    * 0-15.3m, 15.3-45m, 45-65m, 65-90m, 90-150m, 150m+ all decided by median
    * too few wells => get wells from bigger administrative region
 5. more sensible widening of location to get enough wells
    * Black is safe
    * 0-15.3m, 15.3-45m, 45-65m, 65-90m, 90-150m, 150m+ all decided by median
    * too few wells => get wells from deeper stratum and nearby geographical locations (going by centroids) – details in model5-preprocessor
    * if depth is <=15.3m, there may be flooding :
      * if there is flooding AND the well is red, we use the arsenic 95 percentile of available data of the stratum
      * if there is no flooding AND the well is red, we use the arsenic 75 percentile of available data of the stratum
      * if the well is black, we use the arsenic 25 percentile of available data of the stratum no matter if there is flooding or not

+For every model, Model-specific pre-processor will:
+  * Describe model-specific data structure

-more possible models:
+More possible models:
 * all models with 10% or so overlap between strata
 * machine learning

+### Deploying a Model

+The following steps are taken to deploy a new model as the default.
+It is assumed that the model estimator and preprocessor files are located in `preprocessing/models/` and are named like so:

+* `model#-preprocessor.js`
+* `model#-estimator.js`

+where '`#`' is the model number.

+1. In `preprocessing/lib/cli-common.js` there is a global variable called `DEFAULT_MODEL` which should be set to a string like `model#` _(note: there is no dash there)_

+2. Next use the following commands in a terminal to deploy the new default to the UI.

+   * `node preprocessing/cli/produce-aggregate-data-files.js -o docs`

+   * This will replace the preprocessed data and the estimator script in the web files. **If done on the `master` branch, this will affect the running app.**

 ## File Structure